Skip to main content

 Clara’s Pros & Cons

-• +Battery lasts all day, every day without fail
+• +Battery lasts all day, then some

-• +Super fast and responsive for real work
+• +Fast enough for real work

-• Only two ports is genuinely annoying
+• Only two USB-C ports feels limiting

 Ethan’s Pros & Cons

-• +18-hour battery life is genuinely excellent.
+• +18-hour battery life is genuinely useful

 Score Breakdown